 Update/Reinstall Network Adapter Driver

 If all the above solutions failed to fix “DHCP is not enabled for ethernet/WiFi” then there is a chance the installed network adapter driver is outdated, not compatible with the current windows version that fails to receive IP address from DHCP server.
 We recommend update or reinstall the network driver following the steps below.

 Update Network Adapter Driver

 - Press Windows + R, type devmgmt.msc and ok to open device manager.

-- Expand Network adapter, right-click on active network adapter driver select update driver
+- Expand the Network adapter, right-click on active network adapter driver select update driver

 - select option “Search automatically for updated driver software”, let windows to check and Install best available driver for your Installed network adapter.

-- After that Restart windows and Check, Internet connection started working.
+- After that Restart windows and Check, the Internet connection started working.

 Reinstall the Network Adapter driver

 If Windows didn’t find any driver let’s do it manually.

 First Download the latest network adapter driver (for ethernet or WiFi) for your PC on a different laptop or PC (which has an active internet connection).
 And save the latest drivers on your local PC (Which causing the problem)